-On behalf of the members of the Campus Safety Department, I want to personally thank you for your interest in our Annual Fire Safety and Security Report.
-The Claremont Colleges Services (TCCS) Campus Safety Department is a team of dedicated security professionals who are committed to making Pitzer College and all of The Claremont Colleges (TCC) safe places in which to live, work, and study.
+On behalf of the members of the Department of Campus Safety, I want to thank you for your attention to the Annual Fire Safety and Security Report.
+The Claremont Colleges Services (TCCS) Department of Campus Safety is staffed by dedicated security professionals who are committed around the clock to making Pitzer College and all of The Claremont Colleges (TCC) safe places in which to live, work, and study.
+Our commitment is to serve TCC by protecting individuals and property to the best of our ability while striving for excellence in all our endeavors.

-Pitzer College and TCCS Campus Safety Department publish this report because it contains valuable information for our campus community.
-This report also complies with important provisions of the Jeanne Clery Act.
-Campus safety and security, and compliance with the Clery Act, continues to be a part of everyone's responsibility at TCC.
-We encourage you to review the information made available to you in this report, where you will find information about our organization including descriptions of services that we provide.
+Pitzer College and TCCS Department of Campus Safety publish this report because it contains valuable information for our campus community.
+This report also complies with important provisions of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
+Campus safety and security, and compliance with the Clery Act, continues to be a part of everyone's responsibility at The Claremont Colleges.
+We encourage you to review the information made available to you in this report, where you will find information about our organization and descriptions of services that we provide.
+As you read this report, you will also become more familiar with our strong commitment to victims of crimes and the specific extensive services we make available to crime victims.
+Lastly, very important information about security policies and procedures on our campus, crime data, and crime prevention information is included.